Lapo Elkann: Career

 As is tradition in the education of the offspring of the Agnelli family, Elkann began his career in 1994 as a metal worker on the assembly line of Piaggio in Pontedera under the pseudonym of Lapo Rossi.
 During this period, he also participated in a strike action to demand an improvement of the uncomfortable working conditions in the assembly line.
 In 2001, Elkann worked as a personal assistant to Henry Kissinger, who had just been appointed chairman of the 9/11 Commission and was an old friend of his grandfather, Gianni Agnelli.
 He subsequently continued his work experience, which he started with different roles in Salomon Smith Barney and Danone, and worked as marketing associate for Ferrari and Maserati, where he spent four and a half years at the marketing office.
 Following Agnelli's worsening health conditions, Elkann decided to return to Italy in 2002 to be close to him.
 In 2003, he became Fiat's director of marketing.

 Upon joining Fiat, Elkann asked to be able to take care of corporate promotion and communication, believing that the Fiat brand was suffering in this field, especially in the youth sector.
 He promoted the group's image by launching different types of gadgets, including sweatshirts worn by himself, with the vintage logo of the car manufacturer, and the launch of the Fiat Grande Punto.
 In 2004, with the appointment of his brother John Elkann as the group's vice-chairman, he became responsible for promotion for the three brands: Fiat, Alfa Romeo, and Lancia.
 In this period, he oversaw the worldwide launch of the new Fiat 500.
 Elkann resigned from his position in 2005.
-This came after he was being widely reported as having a serious cocainism and heroin addiction.
+This came after it was widely reported that he had a serious cocaine and heroin addiction.